How to combat digital eyestrain

 The harsh blue light emitted by your smartphone, or the bright ‘backlight’ of your tablet or monitor, can lead to eyestrain.
 Common symptoms of digital eyestrain include:

 - Redness in the eyes

 - Vertigo or dizziness

 - Blurred vision

-Now, ZEISS have developed DuraVision® BlueProtect, a coating specially designed for those who spend a lot of time indoors in front of computer, tablet or TV screens.
+ZEISS developed DuraVision® BlueProtect, a coating specially designed for those who spend a lot of time indoors in front of computer, tablet or TV screens.
 The coating reflects parts of the blue-violet light emitted from screens to minimise exposure for the wearer and so greatly reduce possible eyestrain.
-Ask at your local Leightons branch for more information on the ZEISS DuraVision® BlueProtect coating.
+Ask at your local Leightons practice for more information on the ZEISS DuraVision® BlueProtect coating.

 Technology companies are also trying to help address the harm done by blue light.
-Apple are at the forefront of this, with one of their first iOS software updates of 2016 released to include ‘Night Shift’.
+Apple are at the forefront of this, after releasing an update a few years ago to include ‘Night Shift’.

 Night Shift is an optional feature that is designed to minimise the blue light on your device.
 As well as causing eyestrain, Apple found that exposure to blue light in the evening in particular can also make it harder to fall asleep, as the light level is similar to outdoors on a cloudy day, when your body naturally thinks it should be awake.

 To combat this, Night Shift gradually lessens the backlight of the device to a dimmer yellow light, which is much less strenuous for your eyes in an artificially-lit room.
 It will also therefore reduce the symptoms of digital eyestrain.

 Prevention is better…